blahosyl/dinner-party/README.md

 This flow ensures an intuitive progression through the process, and eliminates the need for complicated navigation.

+#### Interaction design

+##### Minimal typing

+The app is designed to work with as little typing as possible.

+Yes/no questions only require a single character as an answer.

+The list of dishes is presented as a numbered list, so that users only need to enter the dish number, rather than type the whole name of the dish.

+The pantry checker function only requires the user to enter a number for each ingredient checked.
 #### CRUD functionalities

 ##### Create